ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/rates.md

    * [Recharging rates: 2017/2018](https://goo.gl/QjJgzu)
    * [Recharging rates: 2016/2017](https://goo.gl/jJWpon)

+## Additional Purchased Disk Storage Information

+To achieve our desired balance of performance and density in our storage systems we must place some restrictions on the lifetime of purchased storage.
+Details can be found in our [Owned Storage Information](https://docs.google.com/document/d/1Up48pPWidYAN0wHsFiiqGQ676C-lPKinqBV_kXKSF0k/edit) document

 ## External user accounts
 Accounts for external customers can only be granted if a lab has a strong affiliation with UC Riverside, such as a research collaboration with UCR